 A History of Earl Grey

-The name, “Earl Grey”, is most often connected to the English aristocrat and Prime Minister, Charles Grey.
-The story goes that during a trip to China, Charles saved the life of a nobleman.
-As a token of his gratitude, the nobleman presented a recipe for black tea scented with the oil of bergamot oranges, that established the beginnings of the Earl Grey.
-An alternative story describes how the blend grew from an accidental mixing of bergamot oranges and tea during a shipment from China to England.
-And a third version tells of a Chinese friend of Charles who incorporated the orange flavours of bergamot to offset the taste of minerals in the Northumberland waters of his home.
-The stories and numerous and attempts to unearth the true origins of Earl Grey have so far been unfruitful.
+The name, “Earl Grey”, is most often connected to the English aristocrat and Prime Minister, Charles Grey, 2nd Earl Grey.
+The story goes that during a trip to China, Grey saved the life of a nobleman.
+As a token of his gratitude, the nobleman presented a recipe for black tea scented with the oil of bergamot fruit, which established the beginning of Earl Grey’s flavour profile.
+The second version tells the story of a Chinese friend of Grey’s who incorporated the orange flavours of bergamot to offset the taste of minerals in the Northumberland waters of his home.
+An alternative story describes how the blend grew from an accidental mixing of bergamot fruit and tea during a shipment from China to England.
+The stories and numerous attempts to unearth the true origins of Earl Grey have so far been unfruitful.

-We encourage customers to enjoy the tea for its careful balance of rich tea and subtle citrus notes and maybe take these tales with a pinch of salt.
+We encourage the enjoyment of this famous British tea for its careful balance of rich tea and subtle citrus notes, while taking these tales with a pinch of salt.
 Although many variants of the original Earl Grey blend are available today, the most renowned blend remains the original bergamot-flavoured Earl Grey.

 How is Earl Grey produced?

-Classically.
-Earl Grey is composed of a black tea with added bergamot flavour.
-Bergamot is a citrus tree most commonly found on the coast of Italy.
-The extracted oil is used to perfume the black tea, creating the blend’s zesty flavour.
-There is no set recipe and depends on the tea master’s desired outcome: the type and origin of black tea and the quality and quantity of bergamot oil.
+Classically, Earl Grey is composed of a black tea with added bergamot flavour.
+Bergamot is a citrus fruit, native to South East Asia and now most prominently grown in Calabria, Southern Italy.
+When blended with black tea, high quality bergamot oil delivers a refreshing, citrus lift to the infusion.
+There is no set recipe for this, and the overall flavour depends on the tea master’s desired outcome, the type, quality and origin of black tea and the quality and quantity of bergamot oil.

 As it is a flavoured black tea, Earl Grey will naturally contain some caffeine.